Compare Refinance Rates Today

 Pros

 You can lower your interest rate.
-If rates have dropped since you purchased your home or if your credit has improved, a refinance may enable you to lower your mortgage loan interest rate.
-This could save you thousands over the course of your repayment.
+If mortgage rates have dropped since you purchased your home or if your credit score has improved, a refinance can help you lower your rate.
+This could save you thousands over the life of your loan.

 You may be able to reduce your monthly payment.
-Depending on the refinance loan for which you qualify and the terms you choose, you may be able to reduce your monthly mortgage payment.
-This can free up your cash flow or even make it easier to contribute extra payments to your principal balance.
+Depending on the refinance program you qualify for and the terms you choose, you may be able to reduce your monthly mortgage payment.
+This can free up your cash flow or even make it easier to shrink your principal balance.

 You could switch to a more secure mortgage loan product.
-If you currently have an adjustable-rate mortgage (ARM), refinancing to a fixed loan product allows you to lock in your rate for the duration of your term.
+If you currently have an ARM loan, refinancing to a fixed-rate loan product allows you to lock in your rate for the duration of your term.

 You could shorten your loan term.
 Refinancing may enable you to reduce your overall repayment term, helping you pay off your home earlier and, in some cases, for less interest.

 You may pay more in fees.
-Your refinance will likely involve closing costs, which may or may not be able to be rolled into your new mortgage loan.
+Your refinance will likely involve closing costs, which may be able to be rolled into your new mortgage.
 These can increase your home’s total cost and may involve an out-of-pocket payment; if you don’t plan to stay in your home for much longer, these fees may exceed any potential refi savings.

 You will have limited options.
 While most lenders will offer refinance loans to homeowners, they almost always have LTV requirements.
-If you have little or no equity in your home, you will only be able to refinance through certain lenders or refi programs.
+If you have little or no equity in your home, you'll only be able to refinance through certain lenders or refi programs.

 You could impact your credit.
 The mortgage application process often involves hard inquiries, which can temporarily lower your credit score.
 Replacing your long-standing mortgage with a new home loan can also have an effect.